 Whenever someone with imposter syndrome gets positive feedback, they immediately attribute this to outer factors like luck or overpreparation.
 The danger in this is the chance that you’ll keep reinforcing these beliefs and it will continue to fuel your imposter syndrome.

 - A belief that you are fooling others.

-- A fear of being exposed as an “impostor”.
+- Fear of being exposed as an “impostor”.
 There’s a fear that people will find out that you’re not as good as you claim to be.

 - An inability to attribute your own achievements to internal qualities such as ability, intelligence, or skills.

 - Discounting achievements

 3 steps to overcome imposter syndrome